 History

 Originally named Very Special Arts of Vermont, Inclusive Arts Vermont was founded in 1986 as a member of the national VSA network, a program of the John F. Kennedy Center for the Performing Arts.
-We are a 501(c)3 not-for-profit organization, whose mission is to use the magic of the arts to engage the capabilities and enhance the confidence of children and adults with disabilities.
+We are a 501(c)3 non-profit organization, whose mission is to use the magic of the arts to engage the capabilities and enhance the confidence of children and adults with disabilities.

 Over the years our organization has seen many changes in programs and scope, but our purpose has always remained the same: to spark opportunities for expression, joy, and inclusion through creativity.
 Our programs continually evolve to meet the needs of Vermonters as they arise and reach thousands of participants annually.